Home / SIEW 2025 / SIEW Energy Insights

 Dr Owen Chen, Chief Technical Officer and Vice President, Concord New Energy Group

-The rapid expansion of artificial intelligence (AI) and cloud computing is driving a significant increase in energy consumption across data centres worldwide.
+The rapid expansion of artificial intelligent (AI) and cloud computing is driving a significant increase in energy consumption across data centres worldwide.
 As AI models become increasingly large and complex, their power requirements escalate accordingly, raising critical concerns around sustainability and carbon emissions.

 This growing demand is accelerating the global transition towards renewable energy.
 However, integrating renewables into energy systems at the scale and speed required remains a formidable challenge.
 To meet AI’s energy needs sustainably, the industry must address fundamental barriers to renewable energy deployment, including scalability, grid reliability, and the pace of technological advancement.